Virtual DataPort provides access to ODBC sources.

 Creating Base Views from an ODBC Data Source¶

 After creating an ODBC data source, you have to create base views over it.
 You can later query these base views or combine its data with data from other views.

 To create an ODBC base view follow these steps:

-- On the Elements Tree, double-click the ODBC data source to open it and then, click Create base view.
+On the Server Explorer, double-click the ODBC data source to open it and then, click Create base view.

-After this, each new base view will be listed in the Elements Tree in two places:
+After this, each new base view will be listed in the Server Explorer in two places:

 As the process of creating ODBC base views is very similar to creating JDBC base views, see the section Creating Base Views from a JDBC Data Source for more information about this process.